Click here to see information about 2025 benefits

 Before you visit a provider, be sure to confirm both they and the location where you are seeing them are included in the health system network or are in-network.
 If not, it’s OK to proceed with the visit as long as you understand you’ll pay higher out-of-pocket costs for the provider and/or facility fees.

-Both medical plans (HSA Advantage Plan and the Signature Plan) offer the same three provider networks:
+Both medical plans (HSA Advantage Plan and the Signature Plan) offer the same provider networks:

 Read Find a Provider to learn how to check which network your current providers are in and how to find new providers in your desired network.